dragosdmc/spinnerr/README.md

     {
-      "name": "flame", <--------- name of the container in the docker network "url": "http://flame:5005", <----- web access of the container in the docker network "idleTimeout": 180000,  <-------- timeout after no webrequests have been received "host": "flame.mydomain.com" <------- domain used to access the service }
+      "name": "flame", <--------- name of the container in the docker network "url": "http://flame:5005", <----- web access of the container in the docker network "idleTimeout": 180000,  <-------- timeout after no webrequests have been received, 0 will disable stopping the container after timeout
+      "host": "flame.mydomain.com" <------- domain used to access the service }
   ...